What’s the actual schedule for Scarefest? Like, what time slots will there be for games?

 How do I get tokens?

 - All players will be given at least one token for buying a ticket (the earlier you buy your ticket, the more tokens you get!).

 - Arriving in costume will merit an attendee one token (yes, each day).

-- GMs are given a token for running each session they run a game.
+- GMs are given a token for each session they run a game.

 - GMs are also given 2 tokens at the beginning of each game slot, to be given to players for Great Deeds, such as brilliant ideas in character, awesome role playing, or character teamwork and sacrifice for the group.

 - All players are encouraged to gift away tokens as a means of indicating gratitude and appreciation.

-- Enduring a character death and posting it to the Wall of Mourning, if witnessed by a Minion, is worth a token.
+- Enduring a character death and posting it to the Character Graveyard, if witnessed by a Minion, is worth a token.

 - Minions are all empowered to gift tokens at their discretion, and will do so should they witness any Acts of Awesomeness, such as taking out the recycling if it overflows, or helping a little old lady with her character sheet.